-- disk-error Show a negative Linux errno code, or a mars-specific code when lower than -10000.
-In addition to some explanation text, it shows the first known IO error, as reported upwards to applications, and before it was reset for whatever reason.
-For example, it may be the last open() error on the underlying disk, or something else may have occurred during operations, and sometimes it may have corrected itself.
-Normally, this should be always zero.
-When < 0 according to return-code conventions as explained at %replay-code{}, this typically indicates a hardware or LVM problem, etc. - device-error Show a negative Linux errno code, or a mars-specific code when lower than -10000.
-In addition to some explanation text, it shows the first known IO error, as reported upwards to applications, and before it was reset for whatever reason.
-Normally, this should be always zero.
-When < 0 according to return-code conventions as explained at %replay-code{}, this typically indicates a hardware (or network) problem. - $\{ {\rm potential, implemented, usable} \} \mbox{-} features Show a list of flag names, indicating the compression / digest features (see description in section section §5.2) as either as known to the current version of marsadm, or as implemented in the currently running kernel module, or as the minimum feature set currently available in the whole cluster.$ - {implemented,usable}-{digests,compressions} Same as before, but more specifically related to either compressions or digests. - enabled-{log|net}-compressions Show which compression features have been set by marsadm set-global-enabled--compressions. - disabled-{log|net}-digests Show which digest features have been disabled by marsadm set-global-disabled--digests. - used-{log,net}-{digest,compression} Show which digest or compression features are currently actually used by \$host, either for logfile or for network purposes.
+- device-error Show the negative Linux errno code of the last IO error, as reported upwards to applications.
+It should be always zero.
+When < 0 according to kernel return-code conventions, this typically indicates a hardware (or network) problem. - $\{ {\rm potential, implemented, usable} \} \mbox{-features Show a list of flag names, indicating the compression / digest features (see description in section section §5.2) as either as known to the current version of marsadm, or as implemented in the currently running kernel module, or as the minimum feature set currently available in the whole cluster. } \label{eq:section}$ - {implemented,usable}-{digests,compressions} Same as before, but more specifically related to either compressions or digests. - enabled-{log|net}-compressions Show which compression features have been set by marsadm set-global-enabled--compressions. - disabled-{log|net}-digests Show which digest features have been disabled by marsadm set-global-disabled--digests.

+used-{log,net}-{digest,compression} Show which digest or compression features are currently actually used by \$host, either for logfile or for network purposes.